• Skip to primary navigation

 Benedictine monks tried in 1140 to found an abbey at Esrom in northern Sjæland (Zealand, aka Nordseeland), Denmark.
 Their attempts failed.
 In either 1151 or 1154, Cistercian monks from an Abbey at Clairvaux in France took over the abandoned buildings and property, and dedicated the Abbey to Mary.
 There, like many other Cistercians, they set about trying to make a living by producing and selling things such as cheese.
 At the time, though, even though Cistercian monks could produce eggs, milk and cheese for sale to support themselves, they were forbidden from eating these things as they were said by their order to be a luxury.

-The Abbey was very prosperous and came to own much land until the Reformation came to Denmark in 1536.
+The Abbey was very prosperous and came to own much land until the Reformation arrived in Denmark in 1536.
 In 1559, the monks were made to go to another Abbey, and demolition of the abbey began, with the material being taken away to make Kronborg Castle in Elsinore.
-The cheese ended with the departure of the monks.
-Today (2004), only 1 wing of the Abbey and some old farm buildings are still extant.
+Production of the cheese ended with the departure of the monks.
+Only one wing of the Abbey and some old farm buildings are still extant.

 The “National Experimental Dairy” in Denmark started attempts to recreate the cheese starting in the mid-1930s.
-They had a hard time concentrating on their work in the 1940s, what with Germans marching up and down the streets.
-In 1951, the Danish Cheese Institute felt that it had managed to recreate the cheese.
+Their research was interrupted by the Second World War.
+But by 1951, the Danish Cheese Institute felt that it had managed to recreate the cheese.
 At first, they named it “Danish Port Salut”.
 As various EU laws came into effect, however, the name was put in the position of violating the French trademark for the name “Port Salut” cheese.
 Consequently, they renamed it Esrom.

 Note that it is doubtful whether the recreated cheese is the same as the one the monks had made: the researchers recreating the cheese didn’t have the original recipe; they just knew that it was a Washed-Rind Cheese with a strong smell.